masonw19/8-bit-CPU-Assembler/README.md

 | `OUTA`    	| Put the content in register _A_ on to the databus and receive it in the output register   |

 ## Reflection

+The project goal for this 8-bit CPU and assembler was to improve my knowledge in hardware design along with how computers work.

+I was originally going to use Verilog to design this CPU but I wanted to gain a better understaning of how the logic gates are to work together in a CPU.
+I first looked into buying electronic components like transistors and integrated circuits so that I would be build the CPU by hand but I thought this may be too time consuming for this project.
+Due to this I then looked into logic gate simulation softwares and I came across Logisim-Evolution.
+Though it would have been nice to build the CPU by hand, I did not think that knoweldge I would gain from doing it that way would out weigh the way the time and money to build this project compared to using a logic gate simulator.

+One main challenge that I faced when working on this project is to figure out the timing of the operations.
+This is because you have to break down each instruction into several states and it may be difficult to debug if you end up missing a step for an instruction.

+By the end of this project, I had greatly improved my knoweldge of logic gates, hardware design, as well as my Python coding skills.